 17 March 2023

-1 Source information

-IEEE 802 LAN/MAN Standards Committee (LMSC) respectfully submits these responses Ofcom).
-IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
-IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
-In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
-Therefore, this submission should not be construed as representing the views of IEEE as a whole.

-2 Discussion

-IEEE 802 thanks ETSI for informing IEEE 802 on the formation of ETSI’s new Industry Specification Group on Terahertz Communications (THz) and the encouragement for a continual exchange in the area of THz Communications.
+IEEE 802 LAN/MAN Standards Committee (IEEE 802 LMSC) thanks ETSI for sharing their work on the formation of a new Industry Specification Group (ISG) on Terahertz Communications (THz) and the encouragement for a continual exchange in the area of THz Communications.

+THz work in IEEE 802 LMSC

-IEEE 802 is working on THz Communications since 2008, when the IEEE 802.15 Interest Group THz was formed, which is now continued as the IEEE 802.15 Standing Committee THZ (SC THz).
-As a spin-off of the activities of this group IEEE 802 published IEEE Std 802.15.3dTM-2017 in 2017 - an amendment to IEEE Std 802.15.3-2016, which provides physical layer (PHY) at the frequency range between 252 GHz and 325 GHz for switched point-to-point links enabling data rates of up to 100 Gb/s using eight different bandwidths between 2.16 GHz and 69.12 GHz.
+IEEE 802 LMSC has been working on THz Communications since 2008, when an Interest Group (IG) THz was formed in the IEEE 802.15 Working Group for Wireless Specialty Network, followed by transiting the Interest Group to the current IEEE 802.15 Standing Committee THZ (SC THz).
+As a spin-off of the activities of the IEEE 802.15 IG THz group, IEEE 802 LMSC published IEEE Std 802.15.3dTM-2017 in 2017 - an amendment to IEEE Std 802.15.3-2016, which defines physical layer (PHY) at the frequency range between 252 GHz and 325 GHz for switched point-to-point links and defines two PHY modes that enables data rates of up to 100 Gb/s using eight different bandwidths between 2.16 GHz and 69.12 GHz.
 Applications targeted with this standard comprise wireless backhaul/fronthaul links, wireless links in data centers as well as short-range applications such as kiosk downloading, intra-device and close-proximity communication.
-In 2022 IEEE 802 initiated a project to revise IEEE Std 802.15.3-2016.
+In 2022, IEEE 802 LMSC initiated a project to revise IEEE Std 802.15.3-2016TM, which also includes the integration of amendment IEEE Std 802.15.3d-2017TM into the main standard IEEE Std 802.15.3TM.
 IEEE 802.15 TG3mb is in charge of this project.

+IEEE 802 LMSC inputs to the ISG’s work items

 In the course of the development of IEEE Std 802.15.3dTM-2017 we have published a Channel Modeling Document (CMD) and an Applications Requirements Document (ARD).
 These documents are accessible under the following links:

 https://mentor.ieee.org/802.15/dcn/14/15-14-0310-19-003d-channel-modeling-document.docx